1. Ensure your company name is clearly stated on the invoice. This will allow your invoice to be paid correctly.

-2. Ensure your company address (including postcode) is shown on the Invoice.
-Missing details may result in delayed payment or returned Invoices.
+2. Ensure your company address (including postcode) is shown on the invoice.
+Missing details may result in delayed payment or returned invoices.
 Your postcode is essential as this allows us to pay the correct site within our accounting system.
 Failure to provide your postcode could result in incorrect payments.
-Please ensure all relevant telephone, fax numbers and email addresses are also provided as this will allow us to contact you quickly if there is any reason why your invoice cannot be processed.
+Please ensure all relevant telephone and email addresses are also provided as this will allow us to contact you quickly if there is any reason why your invoice cannot be processed.

 3. Highlight which organisation you are billing.
-This must be the organisation / client Address only and not the individual hospital Address.
-If the organisation name, organisation ID or payables code is missing from the invoice/ credit it will be returned as NHS SBS will be unable to process it.
-For more details on organisation codes visit our Invoicing Postal Addresses page.
+This must be the organisation / client address only and not the individual hospital address.
+If the organisation name, organisation ID or payables code is missing from the invoice/ credit note it will be returned as NHS SBS will be unable to process it.

-4. Clearly identify if the item is an invoice or credit note.
-If this is not stated your invoice/ credit may be returned.
+4. Clearly identify your document type an invoice or credit note.
+If this is not stated your invoice/ credit note may be returned.

-5. Ensure that your invoice/ credit has an identifiable invoice/ credit number stated.
+5. Ensure that your invoice/ credit note has an identifiable invoice/ credit note number stated.
 This needs to be a unique reference number.
-Invoices received without an invoice number will be returned.
+Invoices received without an invoice/ credit note number will be returned.
 Our system is able to process invoice numbers of up to 39 alphanumeric characters.

-9. Quote all PO numbers provided.
-Not providing the correct PO number will delay the payment of your Invoice.
-It may cause issues with matching, and if you are flagged as 100% PO supplier for the organisation billed this will result in your invoice being returned to you.
-Please check with the organisation you are billing if you are flagged as 100% PO.
+9. Quote all purchase order (PO) numbers provided.
+Not providing the correct PO number will delay the payment of your invoice.
+It may cause issues with matching and if you are flagged as 100% PO supplier for the organisation billed this will result in your invoice being returned to you.
+Please check with the organisation you are billing if you are flagged as 100% PO supplier.

 10. Advising the contact name of who ordered the goods will allow the invoice to be processed more swiftly.

 12. Quote all relevant bank details.
-If bank details are not quoted your invoice may be paid via cheque.
-Please quote all remittance addresses to allow us to post, fax or email the remittance to the correct location.
-If your invoice is above the organisations cheque threshold and you have not quoted bank details payment of your invoice may be delayed.
+If bank details are not quoted, your invoice may be paid via cheque.
+Please quote all remittance addresses to allow us to post or email the remittance to the correct location.
+If your invoice is above the organisations cheque threshold and you have not quoted bank details, payment of your invoice may be delayed.

 13. Delivery note numbers are very useful.
-When quoted they can help the organisations action their invoices quickly.
+When quoted, they can help speed up the invoice processing.

 14. Please state your payment terms on all invoices.